brianp/wellington/README.md

 Then symlink the `~/vimrc/` file in your home directory.
 `ln -s ~/.vim/vimrc/ ~/.vimrc`

+## Colours
+The default is an older (Version: 3.1) of the [lucius](https://github.com/jonathanfilip/vim-lucius) colour scheme.
+Lucius has since been updated but I like this version more.
+The colour scheme is set in `vimrc` to easily change the defaults.

 ## Custom Mappings

 ### Line Number Toggle